-Area Size and Shape (degree to which the area may be or is becoming self-sustaining): This grey shrubland area is self-sustaining with areas of closed canopy.
-However, the size of the self-sustaining area could be improved with the control of briar.
+Area Size and Shape (degree to which the area may be or is becoming self-sustaining): This grey shrubland area is self-sustaining.
+However, the size of the self-sustaining area might be improved with the control of briar.

-Diversity and Pattern (is there a notable range of species and habitats, aspects, sequences?): The shrubland will contain a diverse range of shrubland specific plant and invertebrate species and the area covers both stream edge and hill slope substrates.
+Diversity and Pattern (is there a notable range of species and habitats, aspects, sequences?): The shrubland will contain a diverse range of shrubland specific plant and invertebrate species.